-The Board of Directors regularly reviews the external risks to the Company.
+The Board of Directors regularly reviews the external risks to the Company and confirms it has conducted such a review this financial period.
 The Board reviews and approves management's plans to reduce the impact of potential risks and monitors progress against these plans.